-- Pain, numbness, or tingling in the foot or ankle, which may radiate into the lower leg, foot, and toes
+- Pain, numbness, or tingling in the sole of the foot or the ankle, which may radiate into the foot, heel, and toes.

-- Altered temperatures of the foot and ankle
+- Increased sense of cold or warmth of the foot and ankle.

 How Is It Diagnosed?

 There are several tests that can help a clinician determine if TTS is present.
-Your physical therapist and/or physician will first take a comprehensive health history, and inquire about your current symptoms.
-Then your physical therapist may conduct tests, such as:
+Your physical therapist and/or physician will first take a complete health history, and ask about your current symptoms.
+They may conduct tests, such as:

-- Gently tapping over the posterior tibial nerve in an attempt to reproduce your symptoms.
+- Gently tapping over the posterior tibial nerve to try to reproduce your symptoms.

-- Tensing of the posterior tibial nerve, a maneuver that looks and feels like a "stretch," in an attempt to reproduce your symptoms.
+- “Tensioning” of the posterior tibial nerve — a maneuver that looks and feels like a stretch — to try to reproduce symptoms.

-- Conducting a nerve condition study—a diagnostic test to determine the speed at which a nerve conducts information.
+- A nerve conduction study — a diagnostic test to determine the speed at which a nerve conducts information.

-- Ruling out other conditions, such as plantar fasciitis (inflammation of the tissue that runs along the bottom of the foot).
+Tests to rule out other conditions such as plantar fasciitis (inflammation of the tissue that runs along the bottom of the foot).

 How Can a Physical Therapist Help?

 Physical therapists play a vital role in helping people experiencing TTS to improve and maintain their daily function and activities.
+Treatment for TTS will depend on what is contributing to the pressure on your posterior tibial nerve.
 Your physical therapist will work with you to develop a treatment plan to help address your specific needs and goals.

 Because the signs and symptoms of TTS can vary, the approach to care will also vary.
 Your physical therapist may provide the following recommendations and care:

-Nerve Gliding Activities.
+Nerve gliding.
 Gentle exercises that move and "glide" the nerves may help reduce symptoms and improve function.

-Balance and Coordination Activities.
-Work to improve your balance and coordination, which are often affected by TTS.
+Balance and coordination activities.
+Your physical therapist will work with you to improve your balance and coordination, which are often affected by TTS.

+Education.
 As with many conditions, education is key.
-Understanding the underlying mechanisms of TTS, and learning to recognize early signs and symptoms of stress may help you better manage the condition.
+Your physical therapist will help you understand the underlying causes of TTS.
+Learning to recognize early signs and symptoms may help you better manage the condition.

 Can This Injury or Condition Be Prevented?

-In addition, early detection of the signs and symptoms of TTS will help you and your medical providers begin appropriate management of the condition, which may enhance your long-term well-being.
+In addition, detecting the signs and symptoms of TTS and addressing them early will help you and your medical providers begin appropriate management of the condition, which may enhance your long-term well-being.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat conditions, such as TTS.
+All physical therapists are prepared through education and experience to treat various conditions, such as tarsal tunnel syndrome.
 However, when seeking a provider, you may want to consider: